you-wouldnt-reverse-engineer-a-rat/rival310-re/README.md

 There's a datasheet in the documentation folder.

-The external EEPROM is most likely used to store configurations, although we have not identified what is stored and where except for the TRUEMOVE3 firmware.
+The external EEPROM is most likely used to store configurations, and firmware blobs, we have not identified what is stored and where except for the TRUEMOVE3 firmware, and the main MCU firmware.

 The TRUEMOVE3 firmware is stored in the external EEPROM, it consists of the 4094 continuous bytes starting in address 0x6100.

+The main MCU firmware is stored starting in address 0x8108.

 ![Memory_map](documentation/EEPROM_map.png)